15 March 2023 - This is an old chapter with new additions, including what we need to include in our DPIA.

 identify and assess any existing or potential trade-offs, when designing or procuring an AI system, and assess the impact it may have on individuals;

 consider available technical approaches to minimise the need for any trade-offs;

-consider any techniques which you can implement with a reasonable level of investment and effort;
+consider any techniques which you can implement with a proportionate level of investment and effort;

 have clear criteria and lines of accountability about the final trade-off decisions.
 This should include a robust, risk-based and independent approval process;

 where appropriate, take steps to explain any trade-offs to individuals or any human tasked with reviewing AI outputs; and

 review trade-offs on a regular basis, taking into account, among other things, the views of individuals whose personal data is likely to be processed by the AI (or their representatives) and any emerging techniques or best practices to reduce them.